Drogon is a C++14/17-based HTTP application framework. Drogon can be used to easily build various types of web application server programs using C++.

 Drogon is the name of a dragon in the American TV series "Game of Thrones" that I really like.

 Drogon's main application platform is Linux.
-It also supports Mac OS and FreeBSD.
-Windows will be supported in future also.
+It also supports Mac OS, FreeBSD and Windows.

 Its main features are as follows:

-- Use a non-blocking I/O network lib based on epoll (kqueue under MacOS/FreeBSD) to provide high-concurrency, high-performance network IO, please visit the Benchmarks page for more details;
+- Use a non-blocking I/O network lib based on epoll (kqueue under macOS/FreeBSD) to provide high-concurrency, high-performance network IO, please visit the TFB Tests Results for more details;

 - Provide a completely asynchronous programming mode;